jeremy-shannon/jeremy-shannon.github.io/_posts/2017-08-25-udacity-sdcnd-path-planning-pt1.md

 My implementation, at least the first go-around, looked something like this:

 1. Interpolate the waypoints for a nearby portion of track (this helped to get more accurate conversions)
-2. Determine the state of our own car (current position, velocity, and acceleration projected out a certain amount of time based on how much of the previous path was retained)
+2. Determine the state of our own car (the position, velocity, and acceleration projected out a certain amount of time based on how much of the previous path was retained)
-3. Produce a set of rough predicted trajectories for each of the other vehicles on the road (assuming a constant speed)
+3. Produce a set of rough predicted trajectories for each of the other vehicles on the road (assuming a constant velocity)
-4. Determine the "states" available for our car (in this case, "keep lane," "change lanes to right," or "change lanes to the left")
+4. Determine the "states" available for our car (in this case, "keep lane," "change lanes to the right," or "change lanes to the left")
 5. Generate a target end state (position, velocity, and acceleration) and a number of randomized potential trajectories (with elements of the target state perturbed slightly) for each available state (these ["Jerk-Minimized Trajectories" (JMTs)](http://mplab.ucsd.edu/tutorials/minimumJerk.pdf) are [quintic polynomials](https://en.wikipedia.org/wiki/Quintic_function) solved based on our current initial and desired final values for position, velocity, and acceleration)
 6. Evaluate each of these possible trajectories against a set of cost functions (rewarding efficiency and punishing things like collisions, higher average jerk, or exceeding the speed limit, for example)
 7. Choose the best (i.e. lowest-cost) trajectory